bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-45-saving-systems.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life uses saving as a tool for independence and freedom rather than as a way to accumulate power over others or to display wealth as a status symbol.</p>
+<p>Joa uses saving as a tool for independence and freedom rather than as a way to accumulate power over others or to display wealth as a status symbol.</p>
 </div>

 <div class="verse">